vwOvOwv/Reinforcement-Learning-2025-Fall-Project/README.md

 from base_agent import MahjongGBAgent   # .base_agent => base_agent
 ```

-Then run the shell script to package the submission files.
+Then run `pack.sh` to pack submission files.

 ```bash
 ./pack.sh PATH_TO_MODEL_WEIGHTS
 ```

 Download the output file `handin.zip` from server and decompress it locally.
-Its
+It should
-orgainization should be:
+be orgainized like this:

 ```
 handin/